AqwamCreates/DataPredict/docs/VersionHistory/IndependenceVersionHistory.md

 The third year, I have identified several high-value use cases like revenue and retention and developed tutorials for them only after near completion of DataPredict's library.
 Additionally, with these use cases in mind, I have began implementing more niche, but valuable models that could positively impact Roblox's games.
 This meant that almost all algorithms were implemented, excluding dimensionality reduction.

-Once completed, I had realized this was now comparable to scikit-learn, but for games instead.
+Once completed, I had realized that the DataPredict library was now comparable to scikit-learn, but for games instead.

 #### Model Type Count